captainalan/MERN-quickstart/README.md

 # MongoDB, Express, React, Node (MERN) Stack Quickstart

 [Alan L. Wong](https://captainalan.github.io)
-Last updated: February 2018
+Last updated: March 2019
-Version 0.0.3
+Version 0.0.4

 One of the hardest parts about getting started with web development is to figure out which technologies to learn.
-In this tutorial, we will use the MERN stack (**MongoDB** **Express** **React** **Node**) to build a web app.
+In this tutorial, we will use the **MERN** stack (**MongoDB** **Express** **React** **Node**) to build a web app.
 Each of these technologies will be discussed further below.
 This tutorial is not an in depth dive into any one of these technologies.
 Rather, it is a relatively high-level overview of how each of these components fit together to make a more complete picture.

+The particulars of how things are set up may change as software is updated, new tools are added, and so on.
+This document will therefore focus on *what* is being done (conceptually) and *why* that particular approach is being taken rather than the detailed ins and outs of each operation, which are best left to the official documentations of those specific technologies.

 ![Screenshot](https://github.com/captainalan/MERN-quickstart/blob/master/client-screenshot.PNG)

-This tutorial borrows heavily from ["Let's build a full stack of MongoDB, React, Node, and Express (MERN) app"](https://medium.com/javascript-in-plain-english/full-stack-mongodb-react-node-js-express-js-in-one-simple-app-6cc8ed6de274) by [jelo rivera](https://medium.com/@jelorivera08).
-Here, I add more explanations than that tutorial provides for a less experienced web developer (that is, what I've learned working through building this repo 🙃).
+The code in this tutorial borrows heavily from ["Let's build a full stack of MongoDB, React, Node, and Express (MERN) app"](https://medium.com/javascript-in-plain-english/full-stack-mongodb-react-node-js-express-js-in-one-simple-app-6cc8ed6de274) by [jelo rivera](https://medium.com/@jelorivera08).
+My contribution is to add more explanations for a less experienced web developer (that is, insights I've come across through building this repo 🙃).

 ## Prerequisites